hrishin/ml-ops/README.md

 Deployment flow is based on enventual consistent, run the following flux command to sync the changes upfront

-`Note: make sure kubectl is configured to use the corrent cluster from dev, statge and prod`
+`Note: make sure kubectl is configured to use the current cluster from dev, stage and prod`

 ```bash
 flux reconcile source git flux-system